screepers/steamless-client/README.md

 ### Run with Docker Compose

 Use Docker Compose to run the client.
-Download our [`compose.yaml`](compose.yaml) file and place it in an empty folder.
-Alternatively, you can incorporate the `client` service into an existing Docker Compose configuration.
+- Download the [`compose.yaml`](compose.yaml) file and place it in an empty folder.
+- Alternatively, you can incorporate the `client` entry from [`compose.yaml`](compose.yaml) into an existing docker compose config (for example: combine with a screeps server launcher).

+Set up the `SCREEPS_NW_PATH` environment variable.
-Create a `.env` file with the following content in the same folder as the compose.yaml.
+- Create a `.env` file with the following content in the same folder as the compose.yaml.
 Replace the path with the actual path to your Screeps `package.nw` file:

 ```bash
 SCREEPS_NW_PATH="~/Library/Application Support/Steam/steamapps/common/Screeps/package.nw"